United Kingdom in the Soviet–Afghan War: Training

 For Massoud's men, it was different, due to Pakistan's hostility they had to take them out of Pakistan and be trained elsewhere.
 Massoud stated that his men needed battlefield organisation skills and so picked out the best of his junior commanders to be trained by the British.
-Here KMS was involved and they organised flights to be sent out to secret MI6 and CIA bases in Oman and Saudi Arabia to train.
+Here KMS was involved and they organized flights to be sent out to secret MI6 and CIA bases in Oman and Saudi Arabia to train.
 There the Afghan commanders were trained in sabotage, reconnaissance, attack planning, arson, and how to use explosive devices and heavy artillery, such as mortars.
 The next stage was how to attack aircraft and lay anti-aircraft and anti-armour ambushes.

 KMS even organised the commanders to be sent to Britain – the training camps there were set up in late 1983.
 Disguised as tourists, the selected Mujahideen commanders were trained in three-week cycles in Scotland, northern and southern England on SAS training grounds, living in old barns.
 One of the camps was in the mountains surrounding the Criffel in Dumfries, while the other was in the remote Applecross peninsula in the West Highlands.
 Amongst the training involved was heavy weapons on islands off Western Scotland.
 The Mujahideen soldiers were shuttled between the UK and Pakistan by an RAF C-130 operated by the RAF 'S&D' flight, a small cadre of RAF special forces pilots that support MI6 and the SAS.
 Once back in Afghanistan the commanders passed on the training to the insurgents themselves.
 Some KMS personnel even performed scouting parties and backup roles for the front-line insurgents.
 Members of KMS and MI6 operatives also brought together rival Mujahideen groups that had previous blood feuds, to stitch together more effective alliances.
 The training delivered great dividends for Massoud and his fighters which lead to the destruction of hundreds of Soviet vehicles and tanks.